 One thing noticeable about New York, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because New York is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes New York a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, New York is one of the top larger cities in America for educated single professionals to flock.

 New York is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In New York, however, the average commute to work is quite long.
-On average, people spend 33.28 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in New York is that it can take a long time to commute to work.
+In New York, the average commute to work is 33.16 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly borough.
+Many of New York’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in New York is English.
 Other important languages spoken here include Spanish and Chinese.